Atlanticism: Institutions

-The World Bank and International Monetary Fund are also considered Atlanticist.
+The North Atlantic Council is the premier, governmental forum for discussion and decision-making in an Atlanticist context.
+The World Bank (WB) and International Monetary Fund (IMF) are also considered Atlanticist.
 Under a tacit agreement, the former is led by an American and the latter European.
+Other organizations that can be considered Atlanticist in origin are NATO, the OECD, the G7, the North Atlantic Cooperation Council (NACC), the Euro-Atlantic Partnership Council (EAPC), the German Marshall Fund (GMF), Atlantik-Brücke, European Horizons, and the Atlantic Council.

+New Atlanticism

+New Atlanticism refers to a modern revision of Atlanticism, as defined by the New Atlantic Charter, to address the ongoing strategic competition between the liberal international order and Russia and China.

 Prominent Atlanticists

-Well-known Atlanticists include former U.S. Presidents Franklin D. Roosevelt, Harry Truman, and Ronald Reagan; U.K. Prime Ministers Winston Churchill, Margaret Thatcher, Tony Blair, and Gordon Brown; former U.S. Secretary of State Dean Acheson; former Assistant Secretary of War and perennial presidential advisor John J. McCloy; former U.S. National Security Advisor Zbigniew Brzezinski; former NATO Secretaries-General Javier Solana and Joseph Luns; and Council on Foreign Relations co-founder Paul D. Cravath.
+Well-known Atlanticists include former US Presidents Franklin Roosevelt, Harry Truman, Ronald Reagan, and Joe Biden; UK Prime Ministers Winston Churchill, Margaret Thatcher, Tony Blair, and Gordon Brown; former US Secretary of State Dean Acheson; former Assistant Secretary of War and perennial presidential advisor John J. McCloy; former US National Security Advisor Zbigniew Brzezinski; former NATO Secretaries-General Joseph Luns and Javier Solana; and Council on Foreign Relations co-founder Paul D. Cravath.